convissor/login-security-solution/readme.txt

 A thorough set of unit tests are found in the `tests` directory.

-The plugin needs to be placed in the `wp-contents/plugins` directory of a working WordPress installation.
-The plugin does not need to be activated for the tests to run.
+The plugin needs to be installed and activated before running the tests.

 To execute the tests, `cd` into this plugin's directory and call `phpunit tests` .